yonigibbs/elm-i18next-gen/README.md

 * I didn't want to have to rebuild and redeploy the client code every time translations for a new language were added.

 *elm-i18next* ticks all the boxes above.
-The one thing I wanted that the package didn't give me is compile-time checking of my code against the source JSON object.
-For example, the JSON object could contain this translation:
+The one thing I wanted that the package didn't give me is compile-time checking of my code against the source JSON object containing the translations.
+For example, say the JSON object contains this
+translation:

     {
       "greetName": "Hi {{name}}"